kenbeese/DataProcessor/sample/README.md

    $ ../bin/server.py stop

-bin/regist_figure
+bin/register_figure
 =================

 identifier of figure
 --------------------
 In DataProcessor, figures are managed as nodes in `node_list`.
-The executable script `regist_figure` registers your figure.
+The executable script `register_figure` registers your figure.
 Then the figure is copied into `figure_directory`;
 if `fig1.png` is registered, it will be copied into `figure_directory/<hash hexdigits>/fig1.png`.